Skip to main content

 tip

-The workbook visuals will include a query button that you can click to view the KQL query that powers the visual.
+The workbook visuals will include a query button that you can select to view the KQL query that powers the visual.
 This is a great way to learn how to write your own queries.

 Contoso Air container logs